giantswarm/releases/azure/v11.4.0/README.md

 ## :zap:  Giant Swarm Release 11.4.0 for Azure :zap:

+**If you are upgrading from 11.3.3, upgrading to this release will not roll your nodes.
+It will only update the apps.**

 In this release NGINX Ingress Controller LoadBalancer Service external traffic policy has been made configurable, and the policy default has been changed from `Cluster` to `Local`.
 These changes:

 - Enable source IP preservation, needed for IP based security access control.